Class 2 Curriculum letter

 P.E

-PE will be on Tuesday (Outdoor adventure activities) and Thursday (ball skills).
+PE will be on Tuesday (dance ) and Friday (parachute games).
 Please ensure children have the correct P.E uniform, all earrings are removed and hair is tied back on P.E days.

 Foundation

-We will also cover subjects to help develop creativity and emotions- PSHE will be being me in my world, music- Hey you.
-In computing we will be looking at computer systems and networks and Art will look at the artist Paul Klee.
-We will improve our drawing and painting skills.
+We will also cover subjects to help develop creativity and emotions- PSHE will be healthy me, music- In the groove.
+In computing we will be looking at pictograms and D.T will look at food and how it affects our senses